mever-team/FairBench/docs/quickstart.md

 ## 3. Compute reports

-Use sensitive attribute forks alongside predictions to generate fairness reports.
+Use sensitive attributes alongside predictions to generate fairness reports.
-Below is a pairwise report, which compares all pairs of population groups or subgroups defined in the sensitive attribute based on a wide range of base performance measures.
+Below is one that compares all pairs of population groups or subgroups according to a wide range of base performance measures.
 Reports can be viewed under various visualization environments.

-The comparisons for each measure are reduced to one value with various reduction strategies (the columns).
+The comparisons for each measure (row) are reduced to one value with reduction strategies (columns).
-The task type (here: binary classification) and corresponding base performance metrics are determined by the report's arguments.
+The task type and applicable measures are determined by the report's arguments.